safehammad/mancify/README.rst

 ------------------

 You might have noticed that by setting the dialect to "manc" you get pure Mancuian output!
-You can try out the translator on its own.
+You can try out the translator by running ``mancify-translate`` on a file or by piping stdin.

 For example::

-    >>> from mancify.translator import translate
-    >>> translate('This is bad!')
-    'This iz pants!'
+    $ cat myfile
+    This is really bad!
+    $ mancify-translate myfile
+    This iz well pear-shaped!
+    $ echo Hello, friend!
+Will you come back to my house? | mancify-translate Arrite, pal!
+Wil youse kuhm bak tuh me gaff or wot?

 Testing